michael-griehm/azure-data-engineering-DP203/README.md

 # Azure Data Engineer DP-203 Prep

-A repo with notes and examples of the resources encapsulated in the Azure Data Engineer (DP-203) course.
+A repo with notes and links to repos that contain examples of the resources encapsulated in the Azure Data Engineer (DP-203) course.

 ## A Typical Data Management Platform Design